-5.3.6 Comparison with the classic Lyot masks
+5.3.2.4 Comparison of the 4QPMs with the classic Lyot masks

 Measurements were made in 2004 and are still valid for the new masks.
 Figure 5-1313 shows data obtained on a natural star.
 The maximum attenuation is only a factor 10 with the 4QPM while it reaches typically 200 with the 0.7" Lyot therefore allowing deeper integrations.
 However, the Lyot mask is blind over an area 4 times larger than the 4QPM near the centre and that is precisely the interest of the 4QPMs.